jessluo/PSSdb/README.md

 </p>
 </div>

-<br><br><br><br><br><br><br>Missing values will be flagged during control quality check based on the "NA_value" column (accepts several values separated by a semi-colon), unless the corresponding field is left empty in the spreadsheets.
+Missing values will be flagged during control quality check based on the "NA_value" column (accepts several values separated by a semi-colon), unless the corresponding field is left empty in the spreadsheets.
 For example, IFCB and Zooscan projects may not have a profile ID: **If the field is documented but all samples have missing values the entire dataset will be flagged**, so datasets without profile ID should have an empty Profile_field in the standardizer spreadsheet not to be flagged.
 Similarly, if the dataset contains a single column to describe sampling date/time, fill only one associated field (either Sampling_date_field or Sampling_time_field) and the corresponding format (see Table S2).
 <div>

 <p style='padding:-0.3em;line-height:1.0em; margin-top:0em; margin-left:0.7em; display: inline-block;'>